 Courses Lunch, Dinner.

-If you baked this recipe feel free to let me know in the comments!
-If you have questions as well ask me and I will try to answer them.
+If you made this recipe feel free to let me know in the comments or hashtag #tailoredspoon on Instagram!
+I am also on Pinterest, Twitter and Facebook.
+If you have questions, please ask me and I will try to answer them as best I can.
 Thanks so much for gathering here at the Tailored Spoon!
-I truly enjoy sharing recipes with you!
+I love sharing the recipes that I cook with you!